publiccodeyml/publiccode.yml/docs/standard/index.rst

 ``publiccode.yml`` is mandatory for all public software developed in Italy, according to the national `guidelines
 <https://docs.italia.it/AgID/linee-guida-riuso-software/lg-acquisizione-e-riuso-software-per-pa-docs/>`__:
-this enables the Developers Italia crawler to build the national `software catalog <https://developers.italia.it/>`__.
-The standard is designed to be interoperable internationally, thus the country-specific keys are separated by the core part and are defined in specific sections that each government can rule.
+this enables the Developers Italia crawler to build the `national software catalog <https://developers.italia.it/>`__.
+The standard is also used at `opencode.de <https://opencode.de>`__, the German registry of open source for public administration. ``publiccode.yml`` is designed to be interoperable internationally, thus the country-specific keys are separated by the core part and are defined in specific sections that each government can rule.